cosai-oasis/oasis-open-project/GOVERNANCE.md

 * TSC members representing sponsoring members are selected by that sponsoring member as they know their talent the best.
 This person can be switched out with prior notice to the PGB and OASIS staff.
 * Appointment for the non-sponsor seats is done by a consensus vote by the PGB up the number of seats previously set by the PGB.

-The PGB can adjust the process for populating the TSC and its structure once the project is more established and the membership number normalizes.
+The PGB can adjust the process for populating the TSC once the membership number normalizes and will review this rule on TSC membership eligibility, including non-sponsor seats, on an annual basis.

 The PGB can also reappoint or re-confirm the non-sponsor seats on an annual basis.